Leon Lett: Infamous plays

-Lett was a talented player and a cornerstone of the Cowboys defense during his tenure, but he is also remembered for being involved in two famous plays that resulted from gaffes he made.
+Lett was involved in two infamous plays that resulted from gaffes he made.
 Two of the top three of ESPN's "25 Biggest Sports Blunders" are attributed to Lett and the plays appeared on NFL Network's "Top 10 Foul-Ups" and "Top 10 Worst Plays".

 Super Bowl XXVII

 The first play occurred in January 1993, in Super Bowl XXVII.
 Late in the fourth quarter, Lett recovered a fumble on the Dallas 35-yard line and ran it back towards the end zone.
 When he reached the 10-yard line, Lett slowed and held the ball out as he approached the goal line.
-However, Lett did not see Bills wide receiver Don Beebe chasing him down from behind.
-Beebe knocked the ball out of Lett's outstretched hand just before he crossed the goal line, which sent the ball through the end zone, and resulted in a touchback that cost Lett his touchdown.
+Bills wide receiver Don Beebe chasing him down from behind and knocked the ball out of Lett's outstretched hand just before he crossed the goal line, which sent the ball through the end zone, and resulted in a touchback that cost Lett his touchdown.
 Lett later said he was watching the Jumbotron, and trying to do a "Michael Irvin", where he put the ball out across the goal line.

 The Cowboys had a commanding 52–17 lead at the time, and the play did not have a significant effect on the outcome of the game, but cost the Cowboys the record for most points scored in a Super Bowl, which is currently held by the San Francisco 49ers in Super Bowl XXIV at 55 points.
 The fumble ranked at #1 in the ESPN fan list, at #2 in the ESPN expert panel, #3 on "Top 10 Foul-Ups", and #9 on "Top 10 Worst Plays".